bcgsc/LINKS/README.md

 ### Running LINKS v2.0
 -------------------------------
 LINKS v2.0 is implemented in C++ and perl.
-To run the full LINKS pipeline smoothly we suggest running `LINKS-make`
+To run the full LINKS pipeline smoothly we suggest running `LINKS.sh`

-To run LINKS with default parameters with `LINKS-make`:
+To run LINKS with default parameters with `LINKS.sh`:
 ```
-./releases/links_v2.0/LINKS-make LINKS draft=NA1281_draft.fa readsFof=NA1281_reads.fof
+./releases/links_v2.0/LINKS.sh -f NA1281_draft.fa -s NA1281_reads.fof
 ```

 *These steps worked on a CentOS 7 system with 128 CPU Intel(R) Xeon(R) CPU E7-8867 v3 @ 2.50GHz: